-Club Class was launched in July 2010, as a cross between a club and a class: a weekly educational, social and cultural programme for up to 30 separated young people aged 14-18 that includes refreshments and supper, and pays the participants’ travel expenses.
+Our Club Class was launched in July 2010, as a combination of a club and a class: a weekly educational, social and cultural programme for separated young people aged 14-21.

 Since then, Club Class has expanded and currently runs in Croydon and Bournemouth, – with new locations likely in 2023.
 Working in partnership with the Refugee Council in Croydon and International Care Network (ICN) in Bournemouth, Club Class is held throughout the year.

 The weekly, free sessions offer a range of interactive and fun educational activities to help separated children and young people practice their English and settle into life in the UK, discussing topics including UK culture and traditions, building relationships, mental health, regulating emotions, internet safety and social media, anti-bullying and healthy eating, whilst also offering a safe environment for socialising.
 Each Club Class ends with a meal eaten together as a group.

 Club Class is facilitated by experienced youth workers and the young people themselves are invited to take part in youth participation sessions, empowering them to inform and shape the topics and activities of future Club Class sessions.